To apply for the following Council Tax discounts, you will need to complete our online discounts and exemptions form.

 Empty properties are subject to the full Council Tax charge except in the following circumstances:

-- If a property requires or is undergoing major repairs to make it habitable the owner may be entitled to a 75% discount for a maximum of 12 months.
+- If a property requires or is undergoing major repairs to make it habitable the liable party may be entitled to a 75% discount for a maximum of 12 months

-- If a property becomes empty and unfurnished the owner may be entitled to a 100% discount for the first month, followed by a 25% discount for up to 6 months.
+- If a property becomes empty and unfurnished the liable party may be entitled to a 100% discount for the first month, followed by a 25% discount for up to 6 months

-- If a property has been empty for 2 years or more the owner will become liable for an empty property premium of 50%.
+- If a property has been empty for 2 years or more the liable party will incur an empty property premium of 50%.
 The charge for a property that has been empty for 2 years or more will be 150%.
 Any period during which the owner was granted a 75% discount, because the property required or was undergoing major repairs, will count when determining if the property has been empty for 2 years or more.